 Szechenyi Bath complex is often called a "bath palace" because of its interior design featuring water and bathing motifs like shells, mermaids, and sea monsters.
 The elaborate motifs, along with grand pillars and arches, might make you feel like you've stepped into the palace of an underwater kingdom.

-Budapest beer spa
+Indulge in a beer spa

-Budapest bath party
+Go to a bath party

 You can choose between options like Finnish sauna, Vulkanic sauna, Aroma sauna, and light sauna at the Szechenyi thermal baths.
 These saunas are maintained at different temperatures to ensure the most comfortable experience for you.